Chinese Bhel (Crispy Indo-Chinese Street Snack)

 Critical Timing and Temperature Guide

-• Restaurant-Quality Finishing Touches: Garnish with fresh herbs for a professional look and enhanced aroma.
+• Restaurant-Quality Finishing Touches: Garnish with chopped spring onions or cilantro for a fresh touch.

 Troubleshooting Common Issues